Martin luther posting his 95 theses in 1517 by Ferdinand Willem Pauwels, 1872

 In Germany the day is called 'Reformationstag' and may also be known as 'Luther’s Theses Day'.
 It is observed as a regional holiday in Brandenburg, Bremen, Hamburg, Lower Saxony, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, Schleswig-Holstein, Thuringia.

-In 2017, 31 October is a public holiday in all of Germany to mark the 500th anniversary of the posting of the theses.
+In 2017, 31 October was a public holiday in all of Germany to mark the 500th anniversary of the posting of the theses.
 Those German states which do not celebrate the Reformation Day as a holiday have passed adequate legislation or made regulations.